Biden to donate 500 million Pfizer doses, urge others to join in

 Biden’s announcement comes amid mounting pressure for the United States, which has now given at least one shot to around 64% of its adult population, to boost donations of COVID-19 shots to other countries that are desperately seeking doses.

-Reporting by Steve Holland in St. Ives, England, Andrea Shalal in Washington and Caroline Copley in Berlin; Editing by Leslie Adler and David Evans
+Reporting by Steve Holland in St. Ives, England, Andrea Shalal in Washington and Caroline Copley in Berlin; Editing by Leslie Adler, David Evans and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.